Articles > Marketing > Careers in digital marketing

 Mobile marketing allows for instantaneous, simultaneous messaging to many users.
 This is perfect for time-sensitive promotions like fire sales or reminding users about an upcoming event.
 Messaging can often be personalized to individuals, which can deepen the connection between a user and the brand.

-How do we know if our digital marketing efforts are paying off?
+How do we know if digital marketing efforts are paying off?
 In a word: analytics.
+This digital marketing career combines marketing and analytical skills.

-Using data gleaned from various sources, analytics provide insights that can be used to improve your digital marketing strategy.
-Depending on the tools you use and the importance of specific metrics, you may need multiple ways to collect, analyze and view the data.
+Using data gleaned from various sources, analytics provide insights that can be used to improve digital marketing strategy.
+Depending on the tools and the importance of specific metrics, digital analytics professonals have multiple ways to collect, analyze and view the data.
 Typical digital marketing measuring services include, but aren't limited to, the following:

 Key performance indicators, or KPIs, are major pieces of data related to a digital marketing effort’s success.
 These are what digital marketers look for to see how their campaigns are working.
 Some KPIs include:

-Digital marketing can be an exciting field with many career opportunities to choose from, but how do you know where to start?
+If you're interested in careers in digital marketing, this can be an exciting field with many career opportunities to choose from.
+But how do you know where to start?

 A graduate of Johns Hopkins University and its Writing Seminars program and winner of the Stephen A. Dixon Literary Prize, Michael Feder brings an eye for detail and a passion for research to every article he writes.
 His academic and professional background includes experience in marketing, content development, script writing and SEO.
 Today, he works as a multimedia specialist at University of Phoenix where he covers a variety of topics ranging from healthcare to IT.